 Crowded Table Name:

 Brandi Carlile / Natalie Hemby / Lori McKenna

-· FILL IN THE BLANKS
+2 FILL IN THE BLANKS

 You can hold my hand

 When you need to let go

 I can be your mountain 1.
 The is often

 When you're feeling valley-low the same as the hook.

 I can be your streetlight

 Showing you the way home

 You can hold my hand

 When you need to let go 2.
-Eachhas
+Each has

 the same words.

-I want a house with a crowded table the same words.
+I want a house with a crowded table the sume words.

 And a place by the fire for everyone

 Let us take on the world while we're young and able

 And bring us back together when the day is done 3.
 The have

+different words but the same tune.

 If we want a garden different words but the same tune.

 We're gonna have to sow the seed

 Plant a little happiness

 Let the roots run deep 4.
 The is the

 If it's love that we give

 Then it's love that we reap message of the song.

 If we want a garden

 We're gonna have to sow the seed

 Yeah, I want a house with a crowded table 5.
 The verse gives supporting details

 And a place by the fire for everyone about the,

 Let us take on the world while we're young and able or topic, of the song.

-And bring us back together when the day is done or topic, or the song.
+And bring us back together when the day is done β

 The door is always open

 Your picture's on my wall 6.
 The

-Everyone's a little broken

-And everyone belongs introduces a twist or new idea.
+Everyone's a little broken introduces a twist or new idea.
 It is

+And everyone belongs

 Yeah, everyone belongs shorter than the verses and chorus.

 I want a house with a crowded table

-And a place by the fire for everyone 0.171
+And a place by the fire for everyone 8.

-Let us take on the world while we're young and able 8.
 The

+Let us take on the world while we're young and able

 And bring us back together when the day is done catches a listener's attention and

 And bring us back together when the day is done is usually repeated throughout

 the song.

+the tong.

+WORD BANK